-If the customer Then the customer is enrolled in Has a developmentally disability One of the following DDD health plan choices United Healthcare Complete Plan; Mercy Care Plan; or DDD American Indian Health Plan (DDD/ AIHP) NOTE When enrolling with DDD/AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA).
-Currently resides or resided within the bounds of a tribal nation prior to placement in an off-tribal land nursing facility (on-tribal land status) The tribe that serves that reservation.
+If the customer Then the customer is enrolled in Has a developmentally disability One of the following DDD health plan choices • United Healthcare Complete Plan; • Mercy Care Plan; or DDD American Indian Health Plan (DDD/AIHP) NOTE When enrolling with DDD/AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA).
+The tribe that serves that reservation.
 The customer does not have to be a member of the contracting tribe.
 Example: A Hopi customer living within the bounds of the Navajo Tribal Nation is enrolled with the Navajo Nation.
 NOTE If the tribal nation is not served by one of the seven tribes identified as an American Indian program contractor, the person is enrolled in Native American Community Health (NACH).
 Exception: